Are you looking for the best things to do in the Seychelles? This guide breaks it all down for you – keep reading!

 To access the beach, you must purchase an entrance ticket at L’Union Estate, and then make your way through the park to the beach.

-The stunning beach is 1100m x 20m and features shallow waters protected by a coral reef.
+The stunning beach is 1100m by 20m and features shallow waters protected by a coral reef.
 During high tide, the beach can be covered, but it is an excellent location to swim and snorkel (when the tide is high).

 Anse Source D’Argent has been featured in many commercials and movies, including Robinson Crusoe and Castaway.
 It is also a popular spot for Instagram photo shoots, so be prepared to share the space!